jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Privacy Considerations

-When including a geofeed file URL in an IP network object, it is expected that the service provider publishing the geofeed file has followed the guidance from [@!RFC9632, section 7] to not accidentally expose the location of an individual.
+All the privacy considerations from [@!RFC9632, section 7] apply to this document.
+In particular, the service provider publishing the geofeed file MUST take care to not accidentally expose the location of any individual.

 Many jurisdictions have laws or regulations that restrict the use of "personal data", per the definition in [@?RFC6973].
 Given that, registry operators should ascertain whether the regulatory environment in which they operate permits